Core Idea

 Architecture Decision Anti-Patterns create severe long-term consequences:

-- Lost institutional knowledge: When decisions aren’t documented, only those present at the time understand the reasoning.
-As team members leave, context disappears.
+- Lost institutional knowledge: As team members leave, undocumented context disappears

-- Eroded trust: When decisions lack transparency and accountability, developers lose faith in architects, creating organizational friction.
+- Eroded trust: Decisions lacking transparency cause developers to lose faith in architects

-- Poor onboarding: New team members can’t understand existing architectural choices, leading to proposals that contradict established patterns.
+- Poor onboarding: New team members can’t understand existing choices, leading to proposals that contradict established patterns

-Avoiding these anti-patterns requires deliberate investment in decision documentation practices like Architecture Decision Records (ADRs), which capture the status, context, decision, and consequences of each significant architectural choice.
+Avoiding these anti-patterns requires deliberate investment in documentation practices like ADRs, which capture the status, context, decision, and consequences of each significant architectural choice.

 Related Concepts